bartelke/Google-Sheets-Bank-CSV-Importer/README.md

 First, you need to set up the project, obtain an API key, assign scope, and grant access to specific users on Google Cloud following the official guide: [https://developers.google.com/workspace/guides/configure-oauth-consent?hl=pl](https://developers.google.com/workspace/guides/configure-oauth-consent?hl=pl)

-Next, in the _script.js_ and _Upload.js_ files, you need to provide the API key, client ID, and spreadsheet ID.
-Additionally, in the script.js file, you can set default values for certain parameters such as default cell values or the name of the spreadsheet.
+Next, in the _main.js_ and _Upload.js_ files, you need to provide the API key, client ID, and spreadsheet ID.
+Additionally, in the main.js file, you can set default values for certain parameters such as default cell values or the name of the spreadsheet.

 Run the program like a regular web page locally (_index.html_ file).
 In the future, I may create a desktop application.